 - 1. On your computer, open photos.google.com - 2.
 Sign in to your Google Account - 3.
 Upload up to 10 images of your selected artwork that you wish to include with your Application - 4.
 In the menu at the left, click Photos. - 5.
-On each photo or video that you want to share, click Select 💉 - 6.
+On each photo or video that you want to share, click Select - 6.
 At the top, click + and select Album > NewAlbum - 7.
-Enter an album title and click \ at top left.
+Enter an album title and click at top left.
 Title your album: [your name] RBGE application portfolio Dip BI - 8.
-When your album is complete, click Share \$\sigma\$. - 9.
+When your album is complete, click Share [<] . - 9.
 Select Create Link - 10.
 Copy link and add to your application form

-Terms and Conditions
+10. Terms and Conditions

-- RBGE reserves the right to cancel this course. - RBGE cannot be liable for additional costs incurred by student (travel, accommodation etc.) in the event of cancellation. - If the course does not go ahead any money paid to the RBGE would be refunded in full. - You will receive a full refund within the 14-day cooling off period (14 days of payment) minus the value of the course available and accessed, if applicable. - If you withdraw from the course within 28 days of the course starting, your fees would be refunded minus your deposit.
-If you withdraw after 28 days no refund will be given. - In exceptional circumstances and by formal application students may apply for a learning extension in order to complete the course.
+- RBGE reserves the right to cancel this course. - RBGE cannot be liable for additional costs incurred by student (travel, accommodation etc.) in the event of cancellation. - If the course does not go ahead any money paid to the RBGE would be refunded in full. - In exceptional circumstances and by formal application students may apply for a learning extension in order to complete the course.
 Additional fees would be applicable.